Share Options Tax Treatment – RTSO1 Form

 The tax rules for dealing with share options are complex and depend on the type and terms of the scheme involved.
 There are many different types of share option schemes.
 Broadly speaking, the different schemes are divided into Unapproved Share Option Schemes (means not approved by the Revenue Commissioners) and Approved Share Option Schemes (means the scheme has Revenue Approval).

 For unapproved schemes there are strict deadlines for when the tax is due and for the declaration of details regarding share options to the Revenue.
 If these dates are missed, interest and penalties can arise.
 Independent professional advice should be obtained when dealing with share options to ensure all matters are properly dealt with.
-We can provide advice on this matter by way of consultation.

 Where an employee benefits from an Unapproved Share Option Scheme they are obliged to make tax returns under our Self Assessment Tax System.